cdijkstra/Blog/Scheduled-Pipeline.md

 Releases for critical Azure components have occurred, and you were not aware of them.
 Ay!
 Why wouldn't we want to get an automatic notification (on Slack, Outlook or using another webhook) whenever a new version becomes supported?

-Let's say we want to be automatically informed whenever a new Kubernetes cluster becomes available, and will use a scheduled pipeline for that.
+Let's say we want to be automatically informed whenever a new *Kubernetes version* in AKS becomes available, and will use a scheduled pipeline for that.

+First we need to find out which possible upgrades are available (see [my blog on Azure CLI filters](https://github.com/cdijkstra/Blogs/blob/master/QueryAzCli.md) for more details on Azure Cli filters).
-When AKS version 1.16.13 is installed, the Azure client returns:
+When AKS version 1.16.13 is installed, Azure CLI returns:
 ```bash
 $ az aks get-upgrades -g rg-kubernetes-01 -n k8s-demo --query 'controlPlaneProfile.upgrades[?isPreview==null].kubernetesVersion'
 [